Get Your Alabama Food Manager Certification!

 Looking for food manager certification in Alabama?
-You'll need to complete a food manager training course and pass an ANSI-accredited Certified Food Protection Manager (CFPM) exam.
+You'll need to complete a food manager training course and pass an ANAB-accredited Certified Food Protection Manager (CFPM) exam.

 Learn2Serve by 360training can help!
-We're an ANSI-CFP-accredited provider and our course and exam meet Alabama requirements.
+We're an ANAB-CFP-accredited provider and our course and exam meet Alabama requirements.
 Get started today!